vanlang/Cezerin3/CONTRIBUTING.md

 Issues sections have from small things to large things you can contribute always, you can also ask for new features, errors, any other thing you can do as a community member....

+If you like to ask for fair price to solve issues or add new features, Make a comment or a new issue reagarding details about that and a fair price, If it's accepted, you'll be given the job and once the your pull request been accepted, The payment will be transffered from organization open collective to a possible means of transfer and will put on the ledger.